fadihatem/AppIconsGenerator/resources/README.txt

 images in each folder will be placed.
 Also 3 images will be placed in the IOS folder that can be used for the appstore listing.

+3-Windows folder:

+Windows related files will be created

 Enjoy